xarray-contrib/xarray-simlab/doc/create_model.rst

 For this we create a new process:

 .. literalinclude:: scripts/advection_model.py
-   :lines: 118-142
+   :lines: 105-130

-A couple of comments about this class:
+Some comments about this class:

 - ``u_source`` belongs to the group 'u_vars' and therefore will be added to ``u_advected`` in ``ProfileU`` process.